 If you’re interested in running, you’ll want to find a training program that’s safe for you.
 By pushing yourself too hard too fast you’ll not only burn out but you can injure yourself.

-I was lucky enough to connect with Louise, from Body Exchange, to help me put together a customized interval walking and running program.
-I started off by doing a 30-minute routine with walking for two minutes and jogging for one minute.
+Lucky for me, I connected with Louise Green from Body Exchange.
+She helped me put together a customized interval walking and running program.
+Starting off by doing a 30-minute routine with walking for two minutes and jogging for one minute.
 I’ve s-l-o-w-l-y increased my time and pace each week.

 I know people of all shapes and sizes who have had great success from programs like Couch to 5 K.

 You Might Also Like: Exercise Tips for Plus Size Moms by Louise Green

 I’ve witnessed hundreds of plus size women achieving their fitness goals through learning to run 5 and 10K runs.